cppwfs/bitcoinmonitor/README.md

 * Remove the comment markers (//) from the lines of code beneath the “Phase 2” comment
 * Save your changes
 * ./gradlew run -or- gradlew.bat run
+* Now you will have a file called bitcoin.txt available with both bitstamp and coinbase json data.

 # Phase 3
 1. Let’s activate Transformer